ryanmartinez24/Cookbook/README.md

 Summary of Iteration 3:

-    When a user inputs a recipe of their choice, our app will save the information.
-So it can be retreived and used, even after the app has been rebooted.
+    When a user inputs a recipe of their choice, our app will automatically save the information.
+So it can be retreived, used, added or deleted.
+Even after the app has been rebooted.
 Our app will also show all ingredient measurments in imperial volumetric fraction form.
+The measurments will be rounded to the most logical unit of measurement.

 # Specific Rules